 Development and construction revenues from contracts with customers include fixed fee arrangements with related party affiliates to provide real estate development services as their principal developer, which include managing and supervising third-party developers and general contractors with respect to the development of the properties owned by the funds.
-Revenues are generally based on 4.0% of the total expected costs of the development or 4.0% of the total expected costs of the development or 4.0% of the total expected costs of the construction, development fee revenue is recognized at a point in time as the related performance obligations are satisfied and the customer obtains control of the promised service, including negotiation, due diligence, entitlements, planning, and design activities.
+Revenues are generally based on 4.0% of the total expected costs of the development or 4.0% of the total expected costs of the construction project.
+Prior to the commencement of construction, development fee revenue is recognized at a point in time as the related performance obligations are satisfied and the customer obtains control of the promised service, including negotiation, due diligence, entitlements, planning, and design activities.
 During the construction period, development fee revenue is recognized over time as the performance obligations are satisfied.
 These revenues are included in asset management revenues in the accompanying consolidated statements of operations.